-- Reviewing college Mission, Vision and Strategic Plan to promote and clarify commitment to the effective management of diversity. - Analysing participation and success rate trends by gender, ethnicity, learning difficulty and disability. - Overseeing the implementation of legislation relating to Equality, Diversity and Inclusion in all aspects of the Colleges' activity. - Ensuring that the college has a comprehensive Equality, Diversity and Inclusion strategy in place which will embrace all aspects of the college's operations.
+- Reviewing the College mission, vision and strategic plan to promote and clarify commitment to the effective management of diversity; - Analysing participation and success rate trends by gender, ethnicity, learning difficulty and disability; - Overseeing the implementation of legislation relating to EDI in all aspects of the College's activity; - Ensuring that the College has a comprehensive EDI Scheme in place which will embrace all aspects of the College's operations; - Actively promoting EDI among staff, students and all other stakeholders to promote the College's equality and diversity agenda;

-- Actively promoting equality, diversity and inclusion among staff, students and all other stakeholders to promote the college's equality and diversity agenda. - Raising awareness, set standards and measure the impact of its equality plans on performance and standards. - Providing leadership and guidance on how the college ensures it delivers the key aspects of Personal Development, Behaviour and Welfare (PDBW), as part of the new Common Inspection Framework. - Ensuring that the college has policies and working practices to promote equality of opportunity and prevent harassment, bullying and discrimination and to safeguard children and vulnerable adults, including Prevent. - Ensuring that British Values are promoted to ensure students leaving college are prepared for life in Modern Britain. - Mainstreaming Equality, Diversity and Inclusion (EDI) by ensuring that EDI becomes an agenda item on all college committees and working groups were appropriate. - Ensuring Equality, Diversity and Inclusion impact assessment is embedded in college-wide business planning processes. - Identifying training needs and appropriate training methods/materials to ensure all managers, staff, Governors and students understand their roles and responsibilities in relation to EDI.
-Ensure that all Training and Development activities promote and embed EDI. - Developing promotional materials and campaigns to explain the benefits of diversity to staff, students and external partners e.g. in prospectus, handbooks, letterheads, displays, newsletters, website, staff portal. - Setting clear targets and milestones for progress in Equality, Diversity and Inclusion Action Plans, review termly, report annually, including to the college Corporation.

-- Monitoring all key Equality, Diversity and Inclusion data in relation to staff and students, identify issues to be addressed and agree actions to rectify. - Ensuring all students can participate, including those with learning difficulties and/or disabilities, and that they have opportunities to give their views on provision. - Demonstrating how well students' knowledge and understanding of equality, diversity and inclusion, and preparation for living and working in a multi-cultural society, are reinforced through their programme of study, Progression, Achievement and Development sessions and at reviews, where appropriate. - Ensuring that issues relating specifically to protected characteristics are identified and appropriate actions for remedy proposed. - Regularly review/monitor the Progression, Achievement and Development programme and electronic individual learning plan to ensure that resources and lesson plans contain a range of EDI themes. - Developing links with appropriate external agencies.
+- Raising awareness, set standards and measure the impact of its equality plans on performance and standards; - Providing leadership and guidance on how the College ensures it delivers the key aspects of Personal Development, Behaviour and Welfare (PDBW), as part of the new Common Inspection Framework; - Ensuring that the College has policies and working practices to promote equality of opportunity and prevent harassment, bullying and discrimination and to safeguard children and vulnerable adults, including Prevent; - Ensuring that British Values are promoted to ensure students leaving College are prepared for life in Modern Britain; - Mainstreaming EDI by ensuring that EDI becomes an agenda item on all College committees and working groups where appropriate; - Ensuring EDI impact assessment is embedded in College-wide business planning processes; - Identifying training needs and appropriate training methods/materials to ensure all managers, staff, Governors and students understand their roles and responsibilities in relation to EDI: - Ensuring that all training and development activities promote and embed EDI; - Developing promotional materials and campaigns to explain the benefits of diversity to staff, students and external partners, eg in prospectus, handbooks, letterheads, displays, newsletters, website and staff portal; - Setting clear targets and milestones for progress in EDI action plans, review termly, report annually, including to the College Corporation. - Monitoring all key EDI data in relation to staff and students, identify issues to be addressed and agree actions to rectify; - Ensuring all students can participate, including those with learning difficulties and/or disabilities, and that they have opportunities to give their views on provision; - Demonstrating how well students' knowledge and understanding of EDI, and preparation for living and working in a multi-cultural society, are reinforced through their programme of study, progression, achievement and development sessions and at reviews, where appropriate; - Ensuring that issues relating specifically to protected characteristics are identified and appropriate actions for remedy proposed; - Regularly review/monitor the Progression, Achievement and Development programme and electronic individual learning plan to ensure that resources and lesson plans contain a range of EDI themes; - Developing links with appropriate external agencies.